open-learning-exchange/open-learning-exchange.github.io/pages/vagrantwin.md

 or not commonly used.
 To see all subcommands, run the command `vagrant list-commands`.
 ```
->*Q: How can I enable the Virtualization in order to turn vagrant on?*
-First of all, you have to access the BIOS.
-To do that, you need to reboot your computer and press the appropriate key while it’s booting.
-It is usually the "F2" or "Delete" key.
-Once you have entered the BIOS setup menu, you have to search for an option called "Intel VT-x", "Intel Virtualization Technology" or something similar.
-Enable this option, save and reset.
-Now the "vagrant up" command should be working fine.

 ## Useful  Links

 [Instructions to install Vagrant - README.md](https://github.com/dogi/ole--vagrant-vi)